jahabeebs/code-the-hidden-language-book-notes/notes.md

         8-bit binary number could range from -128 to 127, called signed bc can be positive or negative An integer is a number that can be positive or negative with no fractional parts 8-bit integers often inadequate for many jobs so programmers use 16, 32, or 64-bit integers

+Chapter 17: Feedback and Flip-Flops
+    Oscillator: circuit that runs by itself--no human to open or close a switch All computers have some kind of oscillator that makes things move synchronously Sometimes referred to as a clock because counting its oscillations can kind of tell time One cycle of oscillator is interval during which output changes and comes back to where it started Time required for one cycle is called the period Frequency of oscillator is 1 divided by period
+            Example: 1 / 0.02 = 50 cycles per second
+            Now hertz is used rather than cycles per second Type of feedback is when an output circles back to become an input In an oscillator can close either top switch or buttom but not both at same time Flip-flop circuit
+        Circuit with two stable states when both switches open Sometimes when both switches open, light stays on but sometimes it's o Flip-flop retains information--it's very much like a seesaw Two NOR gates is an R-S or Reset-Set flip-flop Function/logic/truth table shows outputs that result from combo of inputs Includes Q, Q bar (outputs), R, S (inputs) Level-triggered D-type flip-flop / level-triggered D-type latch / 1 bit memory D stands for data
+        Level-triggered means flip-flop saves value of data input when clock input is at particular level (1 in this case) Positive transition/edge
+        When clock input goes from 0 to 1
+        Transition from 1 to 0 is a negative transition/edge
+    Frequency divider
+        When Q bar output is routed back to the data input of a flip-flop Ripple counter
+        Output of each flip-flop becomes the clock input of the next flip-flop More sophisticated counters are synchronous
+        Allows for counting of binary numbers -- more flip-flops = higher count When total reaches 11111111 (255 in decimal) it goes back to 00000000 Sometimes know as rollover or wraparound
+    This chapter had examples of integrated circuits in family known as TTL (transistor-transistor logic) 7474 chip is a dual D-type positive-edge-triggered flip-flop with preset and clear First step in constructing memory
 </pre>